losso3000/420-years-of-teletext/README.md

 ![Teletext data in video signal](gfx/teletextdata.gif)

-raspi-teletext only takes care of the so-called clock run-in and sends the rest of the data as-is.
-Each Teletext packet consists of 42 bytes and makes up a row of Teletext display (roughly speaking).
+raspi-teletext only takes care of the so-called clock run-in and sends the rest of the data as-is. (*) Each Teletext packet consists of 42 bytes and makes up a row of Teletext display (roughly speaking).
 See: [Packet format](packet-format.md)

+> (*) EDIT: Of course, raspi-teletext takes care of more than that.
+This is to clarify that packet-wise,
+> 2 bytes of clock run-in and 1 byte of framing code
+> are not counted from here on, while the Teletext spec always views a line (packet) of Teletext data as
+> a unit of 360 bits resp.
+45 bytes.

 Mode of operation:
 * Each frame is rendered into a 40×24 buffer of 7-bit chars